 - Adult Children’s Retreat is for surviving adult children 21 years and older and provides counselors and strong peer support to help deal with the death of their parent.

-- In-Laws Retreat assists the parents and siblings of the surviving spouse in coping with the death of their law enforcement officer.
+- Extended Family Retreat assists the extended family of the officer (in-laws, cousins, grandparents, etc.) in coping with the death of their law enforcement officer.

 - Affected Co-Workers' Retreat is for law enforcement officers hurting from the death of a co-worker in the line of duty.